 Albert Woodfox, can you talk about your plans today?
 You’ve walked out of the prison.
 You haven’t been free in 45 years.
 What are you most struck by?
 What are your greatest challenges now or your moments of joy since Friday?

 ALBERT WOODFOX: For me, you know, as strange as it may sound, when I was in prison, I had established who I was and ways to fight for what I believed in.
 Being released into society, I am having to learn different techniques, you know, of how to—I’m just trying to learn how to be free.
 I’ve been locked up so long in a prison within a prison.
 So, for me, it’s just about learning how to live as a free person and just take my time.
-Right now, the world is just speeding so fast for me, and I have to find a way to just slow it down and, you know, just enjoy my family.
+Right now the world is just speeding so fast for me, and I have to find a way to just slow it down and, you know, just enjoy my family.
 That’s been a great source of energy.
 Being able to sit down with King and laugh and touch him, and he touch me, and hug each other and stuff is, you know, grateful.
-He has a man that ever since he walked out of prison, he has spent the last 15 or more years of his life fighting for—to get me and Herman out.
+He has been a man that ever since he walked out of prison, he has spent the last 15 or more years of his life fighting for—to get me and Herman out.
 And, you know, there are very few human beings who have shown the character and the strength and the determination as my friend and comrade, Robert King.

 AMY GOODMAN: Robert King, you met Albert Woodfox in prison, is that right?